The Purpose of This Study

 Will all Jewish people, then, be saved on the basis of God's covenants with Israel or on any other basis?
 Obviously not.
 In fact, Paul points out that only a minority of Jewish people will be saved.

-Scripture says in the story about Elijah, when he pleads with God against Israel?
+what the Scripture says in the story about Elijah, when he pleads with God against Israel?
 "Lord, they have killed your prophets and demolished your altars.
-I am the only one left, and
+I am the only one

-they are trying to take my life."
+left, and they are trying to take my life."
 But what was the divine reply to him?
 "I have reserved for myself 7,000 people who have not knelt to worship Baal."
-So it is at the present time:
+So it is at the

 Only a remnant, a minority, of Israelites of both Elijah's day and of New Testament times will be saved.
 A majority, then, will remain unsaved.
 It is worth highlighting So it is at the present time.
 The present time is the Church Age, in which we live.
 Only a minority of Jewish people alive today are guaranteed salvation.
 God has made various promises to the nation of Israel as a whole, but He has never promised that all Israelites of all ages will be saved.

 And so all Israel shall be saved; as it is written, "There shall come out of Zion